pietrodalmolin/GA4toBQ_WPAModel/README.md

   This query creates a table for the GA4 event "SB Quick Links Scroller".

 - **02_WPA: SB_MarketSelector**
   This query creates a table for the GA4 event "SB Market Selector".

+- **02_WPA: SB_FavouriteClick**
+  This query creates a table for the GA4 event "SB Favourite Click".

+- **02_WPA: SB_PlaceBetClick**
+  This query creates a table for the GA4 event "SB Place Bet Click".